 Driving to a business to find out it’s closed isn’t a great consumer experience.
 Make sure that doesn’t happen by letting consumers know when you’re open by adding business hours to your location pages and updating them for any seasonal changes.

-Hopefully you can move past the tired cliche because adding relevant photos and videos can do wonders for location pages.
-Photos and video help improve search engine rankings (especially if you include alt tags to describe the images to search engines) and they enhance the user experience by providing consumers visual inspiration to buy your products and services.
+Adding relevant photos and videos can do wonders for location pages.
+Photos and video help improve search engine rankings (especially if you include alt tags to describe the images to search engines), and they enhance the user experience by providing consumers visual inspiration to buy your products and services.

 Ideally, visitors to your location pages shouldn’t have any trouble figuring out how to convert.
 Include strong calls-to-action to encourage consumers to complete specific actions like calling your business, getting directions to your location, requesting a quote, etc.

-Dominating local searches takes more than just in-depth content, you need to make sure search engines know what that content means.
-Don’t get me wrong, search engines love content, but if they can’t figure out what a page is about, they can’t determine if it will help a searcher answer a specific question.
+Crushing the local SEO game takes more than just creating in-depth content, you need to make sure search engines know what that content means.
+Don’t get me wrong, search engines love content.
+But if search engines can’t figure out what a page is about, they can’t determine if it will help a searcher answer a specific question.